tejasayya/AR-Game/README.md

 # AR-Game
-Augmented Reality Gaming is a game application, unlike regular 2D and 3D games.
-We can be able to interact with game characters as it creates a live gaming world around us.
+Augmented Reality Game.
+It is a 3D gaming application that makes use of a camera module to record a real-time environment.
+On the 3D plain virtual items like enemy UFO’s hover and we may use buttons to blast enemy objects.